Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 "A scene from the boat."

-What also remains clear in our minds is the Crown Theatre & Davison Theatre.
-There were other theaters also namely Radha theatre and Apsara theatre.Nobody can forget these theaters.
+What also remains clear in our mind is the Crown Theatre & Davison Theatre.
+There were other theaters also namely Radha theatre ,Coronation theatre Apsara theatre.Nobody will ever forget these cinema theaters.
 Movies like Qurbani and Yadoon Ki Baraat are still etched in our memories.
-Apsara Theatre, along with the adjacent A1 Tailors where we’d get pants and shirts stitched, are also unforgettable.
+Apsara Theatre is adjacent to A1 Tailors where we’d get pants and shirts stitched, are also unforgettable.
 Queens Restaurant was famous with its live cabaret dance back then, which might be a new revelation for today’s generation.

 " "Can time erase